mpanighetti/dnd5e-rhythmancy/ch-3-rhythmancy-classes.md

 _15th-level Wild Composer feature_

 You recall every tree you have encountered, and can travel through the world's root systems to be reunited with them at a moment's notice.
-You learn the _transport via plants_ spell as a ranger spell, which doesn't count against the number of ranger spells you know.
-You can cast this spell without expending a spell slot, and you regain the ability to do so after you finish a Long Rest.
-You can also cast this spell while Attuned to an _instrument of the wild_ by expending 5 of the instrument's charges.
+You learn the _tree stride_ spell, and you can cast it by expending a 4th-level spell slot.
+At 17th-level, you learn the _transport via plants_ spell as a ranger spell, and you can cast it by expending a 5th-level spell slot.
+These spells don't count against the number of ranger spells you know.